Features / Help

 Edit

-• You can also open the Edit menu in the editor using Right-Click or pressing Shift + F10.
+• You can open the Edit menu in the editor from the menu bar or using Right-Click or pressing Shift + F10.

 • The Undo (Ctrl+Z) and Redo (Ctrl-Y) commands allow to revert to a previous capture of the editor’s content.